harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 | `/l/`                | voiced           | **l**ight, fi**ll**                                                         |
 | `/ɹ/` (r but no tap) | voiced           | **r**un, ca**r**                                                            |

+> [!important] The difference between `/z/` and `/ʒ/`
+> `/z/` is an alveolar sound made with the tongue near the front ridge, while `/ʒ/` is a postalveolar fricative made with the tongue further back and often with rounded lips. `/z/` sounds sharper, whereas `/ʒ/` has a softer "sh" quality.

 > [!warning] Consonants `/w, j/` are called Semi-Vowels, which changes the way vowels are sounded.
 > This will be covered in detail at [[#Semi-Vowels (j and w)]]